ppy/osu-wiki/news/2026/2026-04-21-project-loved-april-2026.md

 [![](/wiki/shared/news/2026-04-21-project-loved-april-2026/1875866.jpg)](https://osu.ppy.sh/community/forums/topics/2199321)

 [Police Piccadilly feat.
-KAFU - Furachi na Kassai](https://osu.ppy.sh/beatmapsets/1875866#mania) by ::Ballistic::{ user=5170506 } and [Crisper](https://osu.ppy.sh/users/16482505)\
+KAFU - Furachi na Kassai](https://osu.ppy.sh/beatmapsets/1875866#mania) by ::Ballistic::{ user=5170506 } and ::Crisper::{ user=16482505 }\
 158 BPM, 2:20 | 3.02★\
 *description written by ::elexire::{ user=9206093 }*

-Both ::Ballistic::{ user=5170506 } and [Crisper](https://osu.ppy.sh/users/16482505) have quite the reputation for low-end long note charts, and today they both make their first appearance in Loved with [Furachi na Kassai](https://osu.ppy.sh/beatmapsets/1875866#mania/3860341)!
+Both ::Ballistic::{ user=5170506 } and ::Crisper::{ user=16482505 } have quite the reputation for low-end long note charts, and today they both make their first appearance in Loved with [Furachi na Kassai](https://osu.ppy.sh/beatmapsets/1875866#mania/3860341)!

 As it'd be easy to expect, the chart itself consists of very low-star releases, but that's not to say it won't trip you up, as high coordination skill is still required even for those who have a good amount of experience playing similar charts.
 Both Ballistic and Cripser's styles blend in very nicely, which leads to an overall smooth experience, while allowing you to get a feel for two different approaches to the same type of chart.